 We will spend the day exploring Deosai and there will plenty of photo ops along the way.

-After wrapping our road trip, we will then make camp in Deosai at Black Water.
-Eager hikers will have the chance to walk some more and to gain an additional 300 m to a spectacular viewpoint.
+After wrapping our road trip, we will then make camp in Deosai at Barah Pani (Place of Big Water).
+Eager hikers will have the chance to walk some more and to gain an additional 200 m to a spectacular viewpoint.

 Day 7: Skardu

 We leave Deosai at a reasonable time and drive to the largest city in Baltistan, Skardu (2-3 hours).
 Upon arriving at our hotel, guests will have the opportunity to take a shower and a nap.

-In the early afternoon, we will leave the hotel to visit the local attractions, including the Buddha Rock and Karpocho Fort.
+In the early afternoon, we will leave the hotel to visit the local attractions, including the Buddha Rock.

-From Skardu, we will take a short drive through the gorgeous Shigar Valley before spending the evening in the Safa Ranga Desert and climb the sand dunes for sunset.
-Sitting on these bleach-white sand dunes, you will be totally engulfed by the Karakorum Mountains.
+From Skardu, we will take a short drive through the gorgeous Shigar Valley before spending the evening in the Safa Ranga Desert.
+You will get to climb the bleach-white sand dunes for sunset and will be totally engulfed by the Karakorum Mountains.

 Day 8-11: Barah Broq Trek

 On day 8, we begin the most adventurous and demanding portion of our tour - the Barah Broq trek.
 This is one of the most beautiful short treks in Pakistan and features high-alpine lakes, exposure to local shepherd communities, and the chance to climb Moses Peak, which offers one of the best views of the Karakorum.

-From our final camp, guests will also be able to attempt Moses Peak - a 5200 m viewpoint that offers breathtaking views of the surrounding mountains.
+Near the end of the trek, guests will also be able to attempt Moses Peak - a 5350 m viewpoint that offers breathtaking views of the surrounding mountains.
 From the Moses Peak, you will see almost every notable peak in the Baltistan including Masherbrum, Gasherbrum, Nanga Parbat, and, of course, K2.

 Note: that this trek is not to be taken lightly.
 Elevation will be a major factor and only confident hikers should attempt the final push to Moses Peak.
 As always, the weather is always a factor.